 If you miscalculate and don't pay the right amount, the government will notify you that they calculated differently and tell you the amount they believe you still owe.
 In this case, you would owe interest and a penalty for the late payment.

 If you're worried about managing employer-paid taxes, outsourcing payroll to a full-service organization is a smart option.
 This can help ensure that your payroll and taxes are calculated and completed correctly while you free up time and energy to focus on your business.

-See part three of Payroll 101: What to Know About Payroll Record Keeping for Your Small Business
+See Part 3 of Payroll 101: What to Know About Payroll Record Keeping for Your Small Business

 You should consult experienced counsel to understand any applicable federal, state, local and industry specific retention rules.